daneenjah/PUBg/README.md

 seasons.php updates data/seasons.txt, run this when a new season kicks off.

-stats.php parses the JSON files to pull the stats
+stats.php parses the JSON files to pull the stats.

 See it in action here: http://kd7nfr.asuscomm.com/pubg/ PUBg's API documentation: https://documentation.pubg.com/en/index.html